aantron/ocaml.org/data/planet/sfletcher/how-to-migrate-your-ppx-to-ocaml-migrate-parsetree.md

   from one OCaml version to another.
 This allows the ppx rewriter to write against a specific version of the parsetree and lets the library take care of rolling parsetrees backwards and forwards in versions as necessary.
-In this way, the resulting ppx is &quot;forward compatible&quot; with newer OCaml versions without requiring ppx code updates.
+In this way, the resulting ppx is "forward compatible" with newer OCaml versions without requiring ppx code updates.
   </p>
   <p>To get the <code>ppx_id_of</code> code from the earlier blog post